AnastasiaLag/addProduct/README.md

 # Add Product using Spring Boot 🍃
-## Overview 💡
+## Overview
-This project is a Spring Boot application hosted locally that implements a specific use case of a larger group project, **Cartel: a B2B e-shop** that you can check out by clicking [here](http://ism.dmst.aueb.gr/ismgroup58/browse-products.jsp)
+This project is a Spring Boot application hosted locally that implements a specific use case of a larger group project,
+**Cartel: a B2B e-shop** that you can check out by clicking [here](http://ism.dmst.aueb.gr/ismgroup58/browse-products.jsp)
+The application follows a 3-tier architecture with a Presentation, Application and Database Layer (MVC Framework)

-## More about the Use Case «Manage Products» 🧐
+## More about the Use Case «Manage Products» 🔎
 ### Use Case Diagamm
 A small diagramm illustrating the limits of the specific the application